nrwl/nx/docs/tutorial/01-create-application.md

 ## Open http://localhost:4200 in the browser.
 What do you see?

-Page saying "This project was generated with Angular CLI using Nrwl Nx" Page saying "This project was created using Angular CLI" 404
+Page saying "This project was generated using Nx"
+Page saying "This project was created using Angular CLI" 404